localcosmos/localcosmos-server/docs/installation_docker.rst

 Duration: 15-30 minutes.

+This tutorial has been tested on a fresh minimal install of Ubuntu server 20.04.

 1. Install and Configure nginx
 ------------------------------
 This is only required for a production environment.
 If you test on your local machine, you can skip this step.